Hosťovce, Košice-okolie District

 Hosťovce (Bódvavendégi) is a village and municipality in the Greater Košice District in the Kosice Region of eastern Slovakia.
 The village has a Hungarian population.

 History

 The village was first mentioned in historical records in 1360.
 From 1964 to 1990, together with the villages of Chorváty and Turnianska Nová Ves, Hosťovce was part of the village of Nová Bodva.

-Geography

-The village lies at an elevation of 171 meters and covers an area of 4.83 km^{2}.
-It has a population of about 195.
+Population